HackerExperience/HEpigram/README.md

 On top of that, HEpigram adds a programmable and extensible layer to your documents, making its output fully customizable.

-HEpigram an awesome tool to keep a collection of internal notes, or a self-knowledge

 # Examples

 ### Simple use-case